TextureHQ/docs/docs/home/quickstart.md

 # Quickstart

 ## Introduction
-This guide will show you how to get started with Texture.
-First, you will learn how to let your customers connect their devices.
-Then, we will show you how to use the Texture dashboard to explore data on your customers and their devices.
+This guide will walk you through the process of generating a link that allows your customers to connect their devices with Texture.

 ## Generate a setup link